Fascinating Historical Facts About the Grand Canyon

 How Popular is the Grand Canyon?

-More than 5 million people visit the Grand Canyon each year - making it one of America's top tourist destinations.
-If you plan to visit the Grand Canyon, determine which rim best fits your interests.
-The Grand Canyon National Park, or the South Rim, is the most developed region, offering visitors multiple dining options, a variety of lodging, shopping, and museums.
+More than 5 million people from around the world visit the Grand Canyon each year - making it one of America's top tourist destinations.
+If you plan to travel to the Grand Canyon, determine which rim best fits your interests.
+The Grand Canyon National Park, or the South Rim, is the most developed region, offering visitors multiple dining options, a variety of lodging, shopping, hiking trails, and museums.
 Because of this, the South Rim receives the most tourist visitation.
 You can also explore the park aboard a Hummer tour or fly over the deepest and widest canyon gorges in a South Rim helicopter tour.

 Fly to the Grand Canyon with Papillon!